rwblokzijl/Msc-thesis-EuroToken/thesis.md

 collection of *blocks*.
 Every block is created and signed by a Peer, and includes the details of the transaction as well as a cryptographically secure hash of the previous block signed by the user.
-Importantly, the hash of a block uniquely identifies the block, as the trapdoor effect of cryptographically secure hashes ensures the infeasibility of finding another block with a given hash.
+Importantly, the hash of a block uniquely identifies the block, as the collision resistance of cryptographically secure hashes ensures the infeasibility of finding another block with a given hash.
 The block thus uniquely references the previous transaction of the Peer.
 Since every transaction uniquely references the block before itself, the hash of any one block, recursively identifies *every* transaction made before by the Peer.
 This is as long as the Peer honestly references to their previous block.
 This referencing mechanism effectively links all blocks together in a gradually growing chain, thus making is a *blockchain*.

-Every Peer in within TrustChain has their own chain, yet most transactions are *between* users.
+Every Peer within TrustChain has their own chain, yet most transactions are *between* users.
 For this reason all transactions are made to happen in the chains of both users involved.
 In TrustChain, this is achieved by having one of the two parties create a proposal block.
 In addition to the public key of the Peer, their previous hash, and the contents of the statement, the proposal also includes the public key of the counterparty.
 When the counterparty receives the proposal and agrees to the terms in the statement, they create an acceptance block.
 This acceptance block functions includes the public key of the counterparty, as well as the hash of their previous block, thus placing it in their blockchain.
 In addition the acceptance includes a reference to the proposal, thus linking them together.
 Both the proposal and acceptance blocks are then stored by both users, so they can both prove the transaction fully happened.